 Assets in this category are those for which our business model is to collect their contractual cash flows and the contractual cash flows represent solely payments of principal and interest.
-These assets are measured at amortized cost using the effective interest method.
+These assets are initially measured at cost and subsequently measured at amortized cost using the effective interest method.